 Fractional CMO services have emerged as the modern solution to this problem.
 This approach allows ambitious companies to access top-tier marketing leadership on a part-time basis, bringing C-suite expertise to businesses needing strategic guidance but not ready for a full-time executive commitment.
+For companies weighing their options, understanding when to hire a marketing agency versus a fractional CMO can help clarify the best path forward.

 A fractional Chief Marketing Officer (fCMO) is an experienced C-suite marketing executive who works with businesses on a part-time or "fractional" basis.
 They provide strategic oversight, leadership, and accountability for the marketing function without the cost and commitment of a full-time employee.
+This approach is particularly valuable in specialized sectors like financial services digital marketing, where industry expertise and compliance knowledge are essential.

 The title reveals the core concept.
 "Fractional" means you get a fraction of their time (10-20 hours/week) and pay a fraction of a full-time salary.
 "CMO" means you're getting executive-level expertise in strategy, not just a manager to run campaigns or a specialist to execute tactics.
 These professionals bring 15+ years of marketing leadership experience, often having served as full-time CMOs.